 - All halters, leads and special boots (in case of shoed horses) are made of spun cotton and brass snaps to reduce any chance of sparks.

-- NYEF uses only the two horse chamber and the buddy system, which both reduces the horse’s anxiety level and also makes it impossible for any horse to rear up in the chamber (the top of the horse’s head being only inches from the chamber ceiling).
+- NYEF uses a two horse chamber and the buddy system, which reduces the horse’s anxiety level and also makes it impossible for any horse to rear up in the chamber (the top of the horse’s head being only inches from the chamber ceiling).

 - The chamber is located in a facility with three hour rated fire walls.